 8. It’s OK to say “No”

-The holiday season can often come with quite a few invitations.
-This year, they might be virtual invitations, but either way, they’ll still require some level of social interaction.
+The holiday season can often come with quite a few invitations that require some level of social interaction.
 Remember that it is okay to decline.
 Don’t feel guilty or obligated to do it all.
 Your friends, family, and social network will understand and support your decision.

 9. Watch your nutrition